oracle-livelabs/goldengate/ogg-core/intro/intro.md

   * Add a Replicat process

 ### Prerequisites
-* A Free Tier, Paid or LiveLabs Oracle Cloud account
 * The following are required to complete this lab:
     * Prior knowledge of using Linux command-line options and Oracle WebLogic Server
     * Prior knowledge of Database basic concepts